The Three Layers of Intervention

 The quiet biology protocol is designed to span all three layers in a coordinated temporal sequence: stabilising the output environment first, perturbing and re-patterning the signalling layer during the active block, renewing the structural substrate during consolidation, and then reading the true system state during the clear window when all pharmacological noise has resolved.

-But it is structure that determines what the system will return to.
+Outputs can be stabilised.
+Signals can be modulated.
+But it is the attractor state — the slowly changing structural default — that determines what the system will tend to return to.

 - Laplante M, Sabatini DM. mTOR signaling in growth control and disease.
 Cell.
 2012;149(2):274–293.
 For the output-versus-system distinction in metabolic pharmacology: DeFronzo RA.
 Banting Lecture: from the triumvirate to the ominous octet: a new paradigm for the treatment of type 2 diabetes mellitus.
 Diabetes.
 2009;58(4):773–795.

-- Jastreboff AM, Kaplan LM, Frías JP, et al. Triple-hormone-receptor agonist retatrutide for obesity, a phase 2 trial.
+- Jastreboff AM, Kaplan LM, Frías JP, et al. Triple-hormone-receptor agonist retatrutide for obesity — a phase 2 trial.
 New England Journal of Medicine.
-2023;389(6):514-526.
+2023;389(6):514–526.
 Phase 3 confirmation: TRIUMPH-4 topline results, Eli Lilly, December 2025.

 - Cantó C, Jiang LQ, Deshmukh AS, et al. Interdependence of AMPK and SIRT1 for metabolic adaptation to fasting and exercise in skeletal muscle.
 Cell Metabolism.
 2010;11(3):213–219.